microsoft/PowerPlatformConnectors/certified-connectors/Occuspace Occupancy Tracker/README.md

 ## API Documentation

-For further information on how to setup our connector, please refer to our support article [here](mailto:support@occuspace.io?subject=[GitHub]%20Microsoft%20Custom%20Connector).
+For further information on how to setup our connector, please contact us at [support@occuspace.io](mailto:support@occuspace.io?subject=[GitHub]%20Microsoft%20Custom%20Connector).